 Can you be coached for your professional life?
-Do you honestly believe you know everything there is to know about managing your work, your team, your company, or your personal life?
+Do you honestly believe you know everything there is to know about managing your work, team, company, or personal life?
 Virtually every top executive and producer who works with us start the work by announcing:

 - “I’m uncoachable”